 San Jose is a popular expat destination due to its status as the 'Capital of Silicon Valley'.
-The city is at the heart of technology and innovation in California, the US, and indeed globally, attracting many giant tech companies to establish a presence here.
+Newcomers moving to San Jose will discover that the city is at the heart of technology and innovation in California, the US, and indeed globally, attracting many giant tech companies to establish a presence here.
 As can be expected, these companies, in turn, have attracted highly skilled workers from all over the world.

 Living in San Jose as an expat

-San Jose is a multicultural and multi-ethnic society and foreigners are generally made to feel welcome.
-There are plenty of neighbourhoods to choose from, and all kinds of accommodation, though supply is limited and applicants should act fast when they see something they like.
+San Jose is a multicultural and multi-ethnic society, and foreigners are generally made to feel welcome.
+There are plenty of neighbourhoods to choose from and all kinds of accommodation, although supply is limited and applicants should act fast when they see something they like.

 While electronics manufacturing dominates, other major industries in San Jose include finance, aerospace, real estate, retail, insurance and medicine.
 Legal services and tourism are also prominent sectors.
 While there's a healthy job market, San Jose has a highly educated population and competition can be fierce.
-Expats looking for work in the city will do well to network, and should be prepared to compete with highly experienced candidates from some of the top international universities.
+Newcomers looking to work in the city should network and be prepared to compete with experienced candidates from top international universities.

 Cost of living in San Jose

-It goes without saying that as the heart of the tech industry, San Jose is one of the wealthiest of American cities.
-In line with this, the cost of living is also among the highest in the US.
-Housing, in particular, is expensive as there is huge demand.
-That said, high salaries often offset the high cost of living; households in San Jose generally have a higher than average disposable income.
+As the heart of the tech industry, San Jose is one of the wealthiest American cities.
+In line with this, the cost of living in San Jose is also among the highest in the US.
+Housing, in particular, is expensive as there is high demand.
+That said, high salaries often offset the high cost of living; households in San Jose generally have a higher-than-average disposable income.